SecretxWeapon/BlackJack/README.md

 This project contains 4 modules:

-1. GameApp.java: This module contains "main" function, from where everything begins.
+1.GameApp.java: This module contains "main" function, from where everything begins.
 By runing this code it will create an object which act as a player playing with the Dealer.

 2.Game.java: This module contains various class which contains the rule of the game.